pierodn/gdevice/README.md

 # gdevice

-The 3D engine landscape is divided between:
+The 3D engine landscape is broadly divided into two categories:
-- Commercial engines that power successful games but remain proprietary.
+- Proprietary in-house engines, which power successful games but are used exclusively within the studios that develop thems.
-- Open-source engines that demonstrate impressive technology but often struggle to help developers to reach production maturity.
+- Proprietary general-purpose engines, which showcase impressive technology and are available to all developers, but often face challenges in helping the developer achieving full production maturity across diverse use cases

-GDevice aims to occupy the middle ground providing a lightweight, open-source ecosystem of modular and reusable components for real-time C++ applications, designed to unify CPU and GPU execution.
+GDevice aims to occupy a middle ground providing a lightweight, open-source ecosystem of modular and reusable components for real-time C++ applications, designed to unify CPU and GPU execution.
 It provides developers with a flexible foundation for building their own engine stack without starting from zero, while serving as a platform for experimental 3D rendering.
 The project includes an example 3D engine for large open worlds with seamless real-time streaming and procedurally generated content at run-time.

 ## Core Technical Pillars